-The Company recently completed a private placement on July 10, 2014 for net proceeds of approximately \$5,481,000.
-However, the Company does not have sufficient cash reserves to meet anticipated cash needs for working capital and capital expenditures through the next twelve months.
-Since the Company's cash and cash equivalents as at July 31, 2014 of \$6,980,000 are not sufficient to see the current research and development initiates through to completion, the Company will require additional financing in the near term.
+The Company continues to have insufficient cash reserves to meet anticipated cash needs for working capital and capital expenditures through the next twelve months.
+Since the Company's cash reserves as at July 31, 2015 of \$6,792,000 are not sufficient to see the current research and development initiatives through to completion, the Company will require additional financing in the near term.
 Securing additional financing continues to be of utmost importance to the Company.